couchbase/docs-operator/couchbaseClusterConfig.md

 This field specifies a list of services that should be run on nodes of this type.
 Users can specify data, index, query, search, eventing and analytics in the list.
 At least one service must be specified and all clusters must contain at least one node specification that includes the data service.

 > *Field rules:* The ```services``` list is required and must contain at least one service.
 Valid values for services are "data", "index", "query", "search", "eventing" and "analytics".
 The values of this list cannot be changed after a server has been defined.

+**serverGroups**

+This controls the set of server groups to schedule pods in.
+Functionality is identical to that defined in the top level specification, but overrides it and allows the end user to specify exactly where pods of individual server/service configuration are scheduled.
+See the [main documentation](#server_groups_main) for details.

 ### The Pod Policy